jamesma/jamesma.github.io/about.md

 Amazon SDE Intern
 =================
-> Software Development Engineer Intern at Amazon in Seattle, WA.
-Developing a Eclipse plugin under Items and Offers Pipeline team.
+> Software Development Engineer Intern at [Amazon][] in Seattle, WA.
+Developed an Eclipse plugin for a proprietary data format.

-[Metrocam][]
+Metrocam
 ============

 > Windows Phone picture sharing application similar to [Instagram][] by me and my friends for our software engineering project.
 Built using Windows Phone SDK in C#.